VHIL-interns-hub/sensingmat_summer2022/docs/work-logs.md

 - Searched for methods to overcome issue where pressure point other than heel is being chosen for stride length
 - Calculated stride velocity using distance of each stride and time taken
 ### Saturday
+- Studied about stride length due to an issue - when walking in a straight path and making a 180 degree turn to walk again, the stride length calculation is getting affected since the distance between the two steps are very less.
+Therefore, searched for possible methods to eliminate this issue.